 Who we are

 The Office of International Programs was established in 1986 to strengthen communication and coordination among K-State's many international programs, to achieve strategic planning goals for the university's further internationalization, and to provide a focal point for external international contacts and agreements.
-The office directs Study Abroad, International Student and Scholar Services, English Language Program, International Admissions and Recruiting, Sponsored Students and International Faculty Collaborations.
+The office directs Education Abroad, International Student and Scholar Services, English Language Program, International Admissions and Recruiting, Sponsored Students and International Faculty Collaborations.
 This office also oversees the Confucius Institute and the Peace Corps representation and serves both international and domestic students, faculty and scholars.
 Marcelo Sabates serves as the associate provost for international programs.

 Kansas State University, the first land-grant university established in 1863, welcomed 24,146 students this fall.
 Recognized by the Princeton Review as one of America’s best colleges, and is listed among the top 75 public universities in the U. S. by U.S. News and World Report.
 K-State, an accredited major university offers 250 majors and options for undergraduates, 67 master’s degrees, 44 doctoral degrees and 35 certificates.
 Kansas State is implementing an aggressive plan to become a top 50 public research university by 2025.